zakkolar/php-contact-handler/readme.md

 ## Usage

 The form handler looks for POST fields called `name`, `email`, and `message`.
 All three are required.
-Optionally, you can add a field for ReCaptcha.
+Optionally, you can add captcha fields (see below)

 When the form processed, all responses are returned in JSON format.
 If the form submits successfully and the email is sent, a `200 OK` header is returned.
 If the email is not sent (but the form fields are OK), a `500 Internal Server Error` header is returned.
 If the fields are not filled out correctly (e.g. something is missing, the email address is not valid, the captcha is not filled out, etc.) a `400 Bad Request` response is returned with a JSON array of items to fix.

 You can use your favorite combination of HTML/JavaScript frameworks to submit the form and handle the errors.
-Here is a simple example with vanilla HTML (with Bootstrap classes) and jQuery:
+Here is a simple example with HTML (with Bootstrap classes) and jQuery:

 ### HTML